awsdocs/aws-data-exchange-user-guide/doc_source/subscribing-to-product.md

 + [Step 2: Subscribe to the product containing the file\-based data](#subscribe-to-data-product)
 + [Step 3: Use the product](#use-product)
 + [Step 4: \(Optional\) Export data after subscribing](#export-data-after-subscribing)

+To practice subscribing to and using a product containing file\-based data, see the [Tutorial: Subscribe to AWS Data Exchange Heartbeat on AWS Data Exchange](heartbeat.md)\.

 ### Step 1: Browse the catalog<a name="browse-catalog"></a>